 (B) Eligibility requirements.

-(1) To receive benefits under this rule, the employer must meet the following criteria:
+(1) To receive benefits under this rule, the employer must meet the following criteria as of the application date for the grant or the application deadline for the performance bonus:

-(b) The employer must not have cumulative lapses in workers' compensation coverage in excess of forty days within the twelve months preceding the application date for the grant or the application deadline for the performance bonus.
+(b) The employer must not have cumulative lapses in workers' compensation coverage in excess of forty days within the preceding twelve months .

-(c) The employer must be in an active policy status at the time of bureau review of application for the program.
+(c) The employer must be in an active policy status .
 For purposes of this rule, "active policy status" does not include a policy that is a no coverage policy or a policy that is lapsed.

-(d) As of the application deadline, the employer must report actual payroll for the preceding policy year and pay any premium due upon reconciliation of estimated premium and actual premium for that policy year no later than the date set forth in rule 4123-17-14 of the Administrative Code.
+(d) The employer must report actual payroll for the preceding policy year and pay any premium due upon reconciliation of estimated premium and actual premium for that policy year no later than the date set forth in rule 4123-17-14 of the Administrative Code.
 An employer will be deemed to have met this requirement if the bureau receives the payroll report and the employer pays premium associated with such report before the expiration of any grace period established by the administrator pursuant to paragraph (B) of rule 4123-17-16 of the Administrative Code.

 (2) The following employers shall not be eligible for either a transitional work program development grant or a transitional work performance bonus under this rule:

 (3) The following employers shall not be eligible to receive a transitional work program development grant under paragraph (C) of this rule: